ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

 -------------------------------

 Once the .wig files are created, they are combined into a :ref:`combined_wig <combined_wig_link>` file.
-This is a new step in Transit 4.0.
+This is a new step in Transit2.
 Multiple .wig files are combined into a single combined_wig file using the **'transit export combined_wig'** command on the command line.
 Users then prepare a :ref:`metadata <metadata_files>` file describing each of the samples (as a spreadsheet,